Leo-Gyger/cpp_piscine_script/README.md

 ## Usage
-Simply launch it as you would with any script (it has a shebang) and pass as argument the name of the class you wish to create.
+Simply launch it as you would with any script (it has a shebang) and pass as argument the name of the class you wish to create and pass as a second, argument the location where you want your files to be created, for example ./script.py cat ex00 will create the folder ex00 and add the files inside it.